Skip to content

 • Model strategically and measure your success: There is no one-size-fits-all model.
 Experiment with different approaches, from simple moving averages to Prophet, and always use evaluation metrics like MAE or RMSE to validate your model's performance and prove its accuracy.

-What is time series data and why is it useful?
+What is time series data and why does it matter?

 At its core, time series data is simply information collected over regular intervals.
 Think of daily stock prices, your monthly electricity bill, or even the number of visitors to your website each hour.
 By arranging data points in chronological order, you can uncover a story about what has happened in the past.
 The real power comes when you use that story to understand the present and make informed predictions about the future.
 For businesses, this means you can move from guessing to data-driven decision-making, whether you're planning a sales promotion or managing your inventory.